tklammsteiner/sixleggedlivestock/index.md

 During the home trial, citizen scientists were instructed to take notes on the type and amount of waste they used to feed their larvae by using the provided electronic precision scale.
 When approaching the end of the larval stage, participants were able to evaluate the pupation success and to determine the produced larval biomass by weighing the pupae that moved out of the box into the collection container.
 After completing the experiment, the collected data together with basic information about the experimental environment were delivered to us for further analysis.

 In a follow-up project funded by the Tiroler Wissenschaftsförderung (TWF), data and samples collected from the Citizen Scientists were further analyzed and the resulting findings were summarized in a freely accessible web application: [**COHMILA**](https://tklammsteiner.shinyapps.io/cohmila-app)

+## Aim
+- Involve the broad public in scientific research
+- Allow people to get in contact with insects and learn from specialists about the insect's development and potential
+- Counteract the negative prejudice and fear towards insects
+- Collect and evaluate data produced by a large group workshop participants to create high-quality research

 ## Materials
 Here you can freely download all necessary files and information material to conduct your own “**Six-legged Livestock**” workshop: